clumsyme/babel-plugin-react-auto-props/README.md

 ## What's this?

-This is babel plugin which auto add props to you React Component based on your component type.
+This is a babel plugin which auto adds props to your React Component based on your component type.

 ```jsx
 // what we write